LTUC/amman-prep-d14/Class-07/facilitator/README.md

 ## Constructor Function

 - What constructor is.
     The previous example is limited.
-It only create single objects.
+It only creates single objects.
     Sometimes we need a "blueprint" for creating many objects of the same "type".
 - Example: